A red and black logo for alpine llc

 What is Excavation?

-So just what is excavation?
 Simply put, it's the process of moving soil, rock, or any other materials from a specific area, usually to make way for a new construction project.

 Excavation is typically carried out with one or more tools.
 Shovels and picks, for example, are tools that are commonly used in excavation - even if they're not the most efficient for clearing large areas of land.
 Bulldozers and excavators are tools commonly found on larger construction sites that can make excavation more efficient and effective.